aacgood/TheHiveGear/Vagrant/README.md

 - This is a work in progress, but its functional.
 - All the user accounts and API keys have been pre-configured.
 - As Docker is being used for the Analysers and Responders, there is a delay the first time they are executed as the container is downloaded.
 This is normal and subsequent executions of the same analyser or responder should return quicker.
+- I am also currently re-writing this script.

 ## Todo

-- Inclusion of error checking, handling and verification in the vagrant/shell script
+- Inclusion of more error checking, handling and verification in the vagrant/shell script
 - Create build script for Windows based hosts
 - Change elastic from 5.x to 6.x